 Stop the reaction by adding M10 according to the table (Table 2).

-out the media.
+Invert the cell plate and tap out the media.
 Author: do you mean you invert the plate and tap to remove the media from the wells?
+Yes—the text has been changed.

 Pipette 50 µl of complex to each well and incubate overnight at 37 ̊C with 5% CO2.
 Author: for the video, will you work with only one 96-well plate?
+We will work with 2 96-well plates in the video.

 Odor stimulation

 On the day after transfection of olfactory receptors, observe the transfected cells to ensure a proper confluency of 50-80% per well.
 Author: Could you provide a photo of the cells at 50-80% confluency?
 Return the cells to the incubator.
+Yes—we did not generate these in time for the script review deadline, but we will generate them shortly.

 Prepare 1M stock solutions of each odor in DMSO and odor stimulation solutions in CD293 medium.
 Author: how many odors and odor stimulation solutions will you test?
+We will use 1 odor solution plus one solution with medium only (no-odor control).

 For screening experiments, dilute each stock solution of odor to 100 μM.
 In addition, prepare a no-odor control containing only CD293 medium to control for olfactory receptor background activation.